genomewalker/bam-filter/README.md

 filterBAM reassign --bam c55d4e2df1.dedup.bam  --threads 10 --iters 0 --min-read-ani 92 --reference-lengths gtdb-r202.len.map --out-bam c55d4e2df1.reassigned.bam
 ```

 **--bam**: BAM file to process
 **--threads**: Number of threads to use
 **--iters**: Number of iterations for the EM algorithm.
 If set to 0, the EM algorithm will run until there are no more reads to reassign
 **--min-read-ani**: Minimum read ANI to keep a read
 **--reference-lengths**: File with the lengths of the references in the BAM file.
-This is used when multiple contigs have been concatenad with Ns.
+This is used when multiple contigs have been concatenated with Ns.
 **--out-bam**: Save a BAM file without multimapping reads
+**--anderson-interval**: Apply Anderson acceleration every N EM iterations (default: 5).
+Set to 0 to disable Anderson acceleration entirely.
+Increasing this value can reduce overhead for large datasets.

 ## BAM filtering